johannes-xerxes-sz/johannes-xerxes-sz/README.md

 - 👋 Hi, I’m Johannes
 - 👀 I’m interested in
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning Web Software Engineering
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me